Skip to main content

 EventWhat happens

 Resume after /endSame thread_id works.
 Transcript persists.
-Next turn starts a fresh session.
+Next turn starts a fresh session and a fresh candidate buffer.

 The --user-id flag